CEO. WINEMAKER, RATHBONE WINE GROUP

 And so his path as a travelling winemaker was forged.
 Vintages at Chateau Guiot in the Southern Rhone Valley, Church and State in Canada’s Okanagan Valley, Polkura in the Colchagua Valley, Chile and Kreinbacher in the Somlo wine region of Hungary have been instrumental in gaining experience into the different winemaking and viticulture techniques from both the old and new world.

-In amongst this travel, Brendan worked at Xanadu in 2010 as a vintage cellar-hand.
+During his travels, Brendan worked at Xanadu in 2010 as a vintage cellar-hand.
 He was lured back by the lifestyle and wine to join the Xanadu winemaking team full time before the vintage of 2012.
-Now over three years down the track he couldn’t be happier to be a part of a great team, helping make great wines, in one of the greatest little corners of the world.
+Brendan is also a regular Australian wine show judge, judging in various capital city and regional shows across the country, ultimately culminating in being invited to the prestigious Len Evans Tutorial in 2018.